romana-tp/engeto-sql-project/README.md

 **Question:** Does the level of GDP affect changes in wages and food prices?
 In other words, if GDP increases significantly in a given year, does this lead to a noticeably higher increase in wages or food prices in the same or the following year?

-Within this question, I created secondary table with data about GDP in Czech Republic and other countries (`t_Romana_Tomeckova_project_SQL_secondary_final`).
-Then, by using CTEs, I calculated the average yearly wages (`yearly_pay`) and average yearly food prices (`yearly_price`), again excluding category 212101.
+Within this question, I used secondary table with data about GDP in Czech Republic and other countries (`t_Romana_Tomeckova_project_SQL_secondary_final`).
+By using CTEs, I calculated the average yearly wages (`yearly_pay`) and average yearly food prices (`yearly_price`), again excluding category 212101.
 I also prepared a table with yearly GDP for the Czech Republic.
 Using the `LAG()` window function, I calculated year-on-year percentage changes for wages, prices, and GDP.
 Additionally, I created a 1-year lag for GDP to see if GDP growth affects wages or prices with a delay.
 Finally, I calculated correlations between GDP growth and the growth of wages and prices.

 **Answer:**
 The results indicate that GDP growth has a stronger influence on wages than on food prices.
 The correlation between GDP and wages is **0.44** in the same year and increases to **0.68 with a one-year lag**, suggesting that wage growth often follows GDP growth with a short delay.